murilo9/bookingeek/README.md

 - A reservation can be cancelled at any moment, bi either the customer or the business, regardless of its payment status.
 However, refunds can only be done by the business, and may be subject to their own refuding policies (some may offer partial refunds, others not, etc).

+- Users are business' emplyees, not customers.
+Customers don't sign up in the platform in order to use it.

 ## Flows

 F: frontend